UniversalDependencies/docs/introduction.md

 based on universal Stanford dependencies, an extended version of the Google universal tagset, a revised subset of the Interset feature inventory, and a revised version of the CoNLL-X format (called CoNLL-U).

+## Project Organization

+UD is an open collaboration with many project members.
+The administrative structure is kept at a minimum and currently consists of the following:

+* The project is coordinated by Joakim Nivre (aka chief cat herder).
+* Releases (including validation and documentation) are managed by Filip Ginter, Sampo Pyysalo and Dan Zeman.
+* Universal guidelines are managed by a small group of core members, currently consisting of Marie de Marneffe, Filip Ginter, Yoav Goldberg, Jan Hajic, Chris Manning, Ryan McDonald, Joakim Nivre, Slav Petrov, Sampo Pyysalo, Natalia Silveira, Reut Tsarfaty and Dan Zeman.
+* Language-specific guidelines and treebanks are maintained by each specific language team.
+* Issues are raised on GitHub and resolved through discussion and voting.

 ## Contributors

 <!-- alphabetical by surname -->